 The Department of Commerce will communicate with issuers participating on the Marketplace that issuers should include state-operated reinsurance dollars in rate setting.
 The reinsurance program will result in a reduction in premiums and premium tax credits which the state believes will result in pass-through funding that the state can use towards the reinsurance program.
-We expect the implementation of this waiver to be straightforward, as claims for enrollees through the reinsurance program for the high risk pool will still be collected and other programs such as MLR will be unaffected.
+The implementation of this waiver will be straightforward, as claims for enrollees through the reinsurance program will still be collected and other programs such as MLR will be unaffected.